zluo16/returning-string-data-web-051517/README.md

 <button class="js-more" data-id="<%= post.id %>">More...</button>
 ```

+**Note:** We're using the [`truncate` helper](http://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html#method-i-truncate) here to only show a portion of the potentially long `description` string.
+By default, `truncate` will cut off everything after 30 characters.

 We need a way to attach a `click()` event listener to the button in
 JavaScript.
 Since there will be multiple buttons on the page that need